How do I replace my hacked WordPress site?

 If you are a DreamPress customer and believe your site may be hacked, please contact support.

-Make sure you update your wp-config.php file after changing your password.
-Please visit WordPress wp-config.php overview to learn more.
+Make sure you update your wp-config.php file after changing the database password.

 1. Log into the web server via FTP.

-2. Find your domain's directory (folder) which is most likely a folder with your sites name.
+2. Navigate into your website directory.
 If you’re in the correct directory, you’ll see a list of files and directories beginning with wp-.
 It’s also possible you installed WordPress in a subdirectory such as /blog.

-3. Rename the directory (folder) where WordPress is installed.
-If it’s your primary directory, rename it example.com_HACKED.
+3. Rename the directory to something like example.com_HACKED.
 If it’s in a subdirectory, rename it to example.com/blog_HACKED.

 When you rename the web directory, your site will immediately be taken offline.

-4. Create a new, empty domain directory with the same directory name as the old one.
+4. Create a new, empty domain directory with the same directory name as the original.

 Reinstall WordPress in one of two ways: